apache/flink/docs/libs/ml/optimization.md

 regularization.
 The
 regularization parameter $\lambda$ in $\eqref{eq:objectiveFunc}$ determines the amount of regularization applied to the model, and is usually determined through model cross-validation.
+A good comparison of regularization types can be found in [this](http://www.robotics.stanford.edu/~ang/papers/icml04-l1l2.pdf) paper by Andrew Ng.

 ## Stochastic Gradient Descent